Introduction to COBOL

 How does COBOL make working easy?

 This language is very easy to use in the work environment due to its features such as self-documentation, easy to understand, the simple language without any complex structures.
-The applications are being used from past years.
+The applications are being used in past years.
 They are the long-lived application written in millions of code lines in this language in a sophisticated way so that the new programming languages can’t easily replace them.
 The code written in this language looks like written in a structured document where each line of codes specific to a certain purpose and it follows the structural hierarchy.

 What can you do with COBOL?

 This language is used to program the applications for business, government offices, military applications, and most of the government applications in the US and welfare organizations also run on these applications.
 Some companies calculate a cibil score or credit ratings of the companies and most of the bank systems and software in the society in and around the UK.
 It also used in the insurance industry.

 We can say working with it is a little difficult, as it will be mainly used in mainframe applications where we need to use this files we need to import them as a source that contains data in text and binary format.
 This file format is a little different from the standard ANSI format.
 If you want to work with copybooks of COBOL, we need to import as .cbl file while using with the designer in Informatica we need to insert in the template using copy command of the Cobol, and both .cpy and .cbl files need to be in the same directory; otherwise, we need to mention the location of the .cpy file.